restic/restic/doc/Design.md

 Snapshots
 ---------

-A snapshots represents a directory with all files and sub-directories at a given point in time.
+A snapshot represents a directory with all files and sub-directories at a given point in time.
 For each backup that is made, a new snapshot is created.
 A snapshot is a JSON document that is stored in an encrypted file below the directory `snapshots` in the repository.
 The filename is the storage ID.
 This